Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-is-complete.md

 ## useIsComplete

-Subscribes to `source$` and returns `true` if it has completed, otherwise false.
+Subscribes to the given observable and returns `true` if its complete, otherwise `false` until it does complete.
+If the observable changes between renders this hook will unsubscribe from the previous observable and subscribe to the new observable, returning its current completed state.

 ```ts
 useIsComplete(source$: Observable<unknown>): boolean;
 ```

-Like [useSubscription](/api/hooks/use-subscription) if the source observable changes in between re-renders this hook will automatically unsubscribe from the old observable and resubscribe to the new one.

 :::tip Concurrent mode safety
 To make this hook concurrent mode safe the subscription is created after the component initially mounts, thus will always return `false` when called on the initial render.
 You can find out more about concurrent mode safety [here](/guide/core-concepts#concurrent-mode-safety).